paritytech/polkadot/roadmap/implementers-guide/src/types/candidate.md

 	persisted_validation_data_hash: Hash,
 	/// The blake2-256 hash of the pov-block.
 	pov_hash: Hash,
+	/// The root of a block's erasure encoding Merkle tree.
+	erasure_root: Hash,
 	/// Signature on blake2-256 of components of this receipt:
 	/// The parachain index, the relay parent, the validation data hash, and the pov_hash.
 	signature: CollatorSignature,